-How can I buy an Sunday Out ticket?
+How can I buy a Sunday Out ticket?

 You can buy your ticket through our website, on our app or at any ticket office or self-service ticket machine.

-Can I break my journey with an Sunday Out ticket?
+Can I break my journey with a Sunday Out train ticket?

 Yes. you can break your journey either on the outward or return leg.